kailash-manasarovar/statement/docs/timeline/2025/february.md

 ### I release Paul

-- wip
+- When we arrive back in the UK, I tell Paul I release him from his obligations.

 ### Paul is furious with me

+- For releasing him from his obligations, and my obligation to feed him.
+- A total tragedy.
-- We arrive back in London.
+- We arrive back in North London.
-- I'm driving Paul back to his car where he lives.
+- I'm driving Paul back to his car, where he lives.
 - It's late and we're both tired.
 - As we pull up to the junction at the bottom of Muswell Hill, the light goes green but it is not signalling right so I don't go.
 - There's a feeder light usually.
 At least there was the last time I drove here, over 5 years previously.
-- Paul says, go go, it's green, so I move forward, but there is oncoming traffic so I can't turn right.
+- Paul says, go go, it's green, and I'm tired and I don't expect him to take that much of the piss, so I move forward, but there is oncoming traffic so I can't turn right.
 - I break and ride the clutch a little bit but the car won't move, it is revving hard, but not moving, and I'm trying to go in and out of first, and I can smell this awful smell.
-- Paul been pulling the handbrake button without my knowledge.
+- (Paul been pulling the handbrake button without my knowledge.)
 - "What's that smell?"
 I say.
 - "You hammered the clutch," Paul says.
-- It's too late to think about this more but I know something's wrong.
+- It's too late to think about this more but I know something's wrong with this picture.
 - I leave Paul at his car and thank him for saving my life.
 - "You saved my life Paul", I say and I'm very grateful.
 - I drive home alone.
 - The next day or a few days later I noticed someone has glued my car.
 - Was it Paul?
-Was he *that* angry with me?
+- Was he *that* angry with me?
-- Do they always get so furious with sedated rape-porn victims whenever we exhibit normal human behavior?

 ### WTF

+- After I leave Paul in Hornsey, I carry on back to N2.
 - At some point, a car pulls in front of me and drives in step with me.
 - I think it has pulled out of Summerlea Avenue or Durham Road maybe.
 - I notice the woman driver a little.
 - I end up following it all the way along Fortis Green then East End Road to Church Lane N2 where I pull off to the right.
 - The car's number plate is XXXX WTF.
 (The Xs are numbers I can't remember.)
-- The woman driver looks a bit like [Hala](../2023/july.md#hala), but much more like [the woman I will see in the waiting room at the doctors surgery](september.md#rutland-house-surgery-muswell-hill) when I go in to report all the poisoning symptoms over many years I have listed for them, and they're all hopping around, making sure the network's down etc....
+- The woman driver looks a bit like [Hala](../2023/july.md#hala), but much more like [the woman I will see in the waiting room at the doctors surgery](september.md#rutland-house-surgery-muswell-hill) when I go in to report all the poisoning symptoms over many years I have listed for them, and they're all hopping around, making sure the network's down so they can't add it to the system, etc....
+- I will see a few more interesting number plates over the next few months that seem to be very specifically for me to see.

 ### Paul and my brother

+- Paul is around a bit still.
-- Paul keeps saying how he *wants to help my brother*, like be a mentor of some sort.
+- After meeting my brother briefly, he keeps saying how he *wants to help my brother*, like be a mentor of some sort.
 - It's weird.
 - Why have they asked him to do that?
 - Shared sexual trauma and hatred of me?
+- Or are they suspicious of some of my brothers posher friends and want more information?

 ### Paul invites me on holiday to Malta